 |NEW FILTER COST||RECYCLED FILTER COST|

-We have developed a process that precisely cleans the entire surface area of the filter cartridge, removing all dust and debris.
+We have developed a process that thoroughly cleans the entire surface area of the filter cartridge, removing most of the dust and debris.

 Recycled filter performance is as good as a new filter and oftentimes provides better filtration performance than when the filter was new.